 Read even more tips on travelling in Italy.

 The most beautiful sights to see in Florence include the Cathedral of Santa Maria del Fiore with its adjacent bell tower and baptistery, Piazza della Signoria with Palazzo Vecchio, the Uffizi Gallery, Ponte Vecchio and Piazzale Michelangelo.
 Florence is like a gallery of beautiful places with lots of other attractions worth visiting.
-More tips in the article.
+In the article we have written down all the information including entrance fees and a map.

 Florence (Firenze) is a romantic and lively city.
 A city of culture, history and the emergence of the modern era.